In this guide I will show how to disassemble a Sony Vaio VPCS111FM laptop in order to fix broken power button.

 Slide the hard drive assembly to the shown direction to disconnect it from the motherboard.

-Remove hard drive assembly from the laptop.
+Remove hard drive assembly.

 STEP 5.